“Is me being here a problem?”, I asked my son’s kindergarten teacher. “I’m worried I’m slowing down his ability to become more independent.”

 So, when your child is “clingy” or “shy” let her attach to you.
 Let her fill her dependence needs so that her independence will grow from a solid foundation.

-Although this may seem like a huge responsibility it is also a wonderful opportunity to protect and promote our children’s current and future mental, social and emotional health.
+Although this may seem like a huge responsibility, it is also a wonderful opportunity to protect and promote our children’s current and future mental, social and emotional health…and heal our own in the process.